-Update: See the Summer 2020 page for information about remote learning this summer.
+Update: See the Summer 2020 page for information about remote learning this past summer.

 The core strength of WISLI is its longstanding summer language institutes, several of which were founded by consortia of universities to ensure that high-quality instruction is offered in an accessible forum during the summer for what are typically low-enrollment languages.

 - Arabic, Persian, and Turkish Language Institute (APTLI)

 Arabic, Persian, Turkish

 Bengali, Dari, Gujarati, Hindi, Malayalam, Marathi, Pashto, Sanskrit, Sinhala, Tamil, Telugu, Tibetan, Urdu